galluvatti/payments-cqrs-es/paymentgateway/README.md

-# Payments Command API Application
+# Payments Gateway Command API Application

 This is a **Command API** application built using the following technology stack: